 When competing for a job, you need a resume that stands out and grabs the attention of a prospective employer.
 If you don’t know how to write a great resume for your job hunt properly, it is going to be very tough for you to get a hiring call.

-Winning resumes are precise and easily highlight the best of one’s capabilities.
+A winning resume is precise and easily highlights the best of one’s capabilities.
 Someone should be able to look at your resume and quickly determine if you’re the right candidate for the position.

 There are key parts of a resume that can make or break your career before it even starts.